Eric Everett

 Eric Eugene Everett (born July 13, 1966) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the Texas Tech Red Raiders and was selected in the fifth round of the 1988 NFL draft.
 Everett played five seasons with the Philadelphia Eagles, Tampa Bay Buccaneers, Kansas City Chiefs, and Minnesota Vikings.

 Everett later became a physical education coach at DeWitt Perry Middle School in Carrollton, Texas.
-His brother, Thomas Everett, is a former American football safety in the National Football League.
+His brother, Thomas Everett, is a former safety in the NFL.